MHermosin/Getting-and-Cleaning-Data-Course-Project/README.md

 Training and test data were first merged together to create one data set, then the measurements on the mean and standard deviation were extracted for each measurement (79 variables extracted from the original 561), and then the measurements were averaged for each subject and activity, resulting in the final data set.

-## Creating the data set <a name="creating-data-set"></a>
+## Create the Data Set <a name="create-data-set"></a>

-The R script `run_analysis.R` can be used to create the data set.
+The R script `run_analysis.R` can be used to create the tidy data set.
 It retrieves the source data set and transforms it to produce the final data set by implementing the following steps (see the Code book for details, as well as the comments in the script itself):

 - Download and unzip source data if it doesn't exist.
 - Read data.